Class 11 Chemistry NCERT Solutions (Hydrocarbons) – Important Questions

 List the names of some Lewis acid which can be used during ethylation of benzene in a Friedel-Craft alkylation reaction.

-The reaction of benzene with an acyl halide or acid anhydride in the presence of Lewis acids (AlCl3) yields acyl benzene (or benzene ring).
-Such a reaction is called a Friedel-Craft alkylation reaction.
-This reaction takes place in the presence of a Lewis acid.
+The reaction of benzene to the presence of Lewis acids (AlCl3) with an acyl halide or acid anhydride yields acyl benzene (or benzene ring).
+A Friedel-Craft alkylation reaction is called such a reaction.
+The reaction occurs in the presence of a Lewis acid.

 Why is Wurtz reaction only preferred for the preparation of alkanes containing an even number of carbon atoms?
 Illustrate your answer by taking one example

 Wurtz reaction can not be used to produce unsymmetric alkanes (i.e. alkanes with an odd number of carbon atoms), because if two dissimilar alkyl halides are used as reactants, a mixture of alkanes is obtained as the items.
 Since the reaction involves free radical species, there is also a side reaction to creating an alkene.